Looking into the tented event terrace of the overlook pavilion

 plans.
 This phase began in May 2007 when we received a lead gift

-$10 million from Charles H. Smith to construct Phase I of the
+$10 million from Charles H. Smith to begin constructing the

 To be kept informed about progress in planning and design, and